The Media’s Role and How We Can Change the Narrative For Spiders

 The Reality of Spiders in the UK

-I have read many other ridiculous online news features recently about spiders.
-One was about a house spider that was “terrorising” a person at their work.
-Spiders really want nothing more than to get out of your house and get away from the big scary creature (you) that can squash them in a flash.
-They are not trying to purposely come after you!
-It would make no evolutionary sense.
-In reality, UK spiders pose little to no threat to humans.
-These spiders are more interested in catching bugs than interacting with humans.
-The fear that they will harm children or infest homes is unfounded.
-They do not want to bite or chase people, and they are not “watching” anyone.
-They simply wish to avoid human contact and continue their role in the ecosystem.
-Recognising this can help change the narrative and reduce unnecessary fear.
+UK spiders pose little to no threat to humans.
+They are far more interested in catching bugs than interacting with humans.
+The fear that they will harm children or infest homes is completely unfounded.
+They do not want to bite or chase people, and they are not watching and waiting for anyone.
+They simply wish to continue their role in the ecosystem, as they have done for over over 300 million years.
+Recognising this fact can help change the narrative and reduce unnecessary fear.

 The Importance of Spiders in Ecosystems